 On the Jersey Shore, fun in the sun reaches a peak at raucous Wildwood, a trio of interconnected towns housing dozens of nightclubs and New Jersey’s biggest beachfront amusement parks.
-The largest of all, Mariner’s Pier on the pier at Schellenger Avenue, has 35 rides including the largest Ferris wheel on the East Coast.
-At 25th Street is Surfside Pier, which has a miniature golf course that takes you through the history of the New Jersey shore.
-A little farther south is Adventure Pier, which is home to the Great White, the only wooden roller coaster in the U.S. to be built on a pier.
-All three of these are owned by the Morey family, prime movers behind Wildwood’s retro-rediscovery, and an all-ride, all-pier pass (609/522-3900, around $55) is available for a full day’s fun.
+The largest of all, Mariner’s Pier on the pier at Schellenger Avenue, has 28 rides, including one of the largest Ferris wheels on the East Coast.
+At 25th Street is Surfside Pier, and a little farther south is Adventure Pier, which is home to the Great White, the only wooden roller coaster in the U.S. to be built on a pier.
+All three of these are owned by the Morey family, prime movers behind Wildwood’s retro-rediscovery, and an all-ride, all-pier pass (609/522-3900, around $59) is available for a full day’s fun.
 Batting cages, go-karts, and some of the wilder rides are not included in the pass price.

-Away from the sands in the low-key downtown district, Wildwood’s local history museum (3907 Pacific Ave., 609/523-0277, free) is worth a look for its one unique feature: the National Marbles Hall of Fame, featuring thousands of glass balls and more marble-shooting paraphernalia than you’ve ever seen.
-The museum, which hosts the National Marbles Championship every June, also has a fascinating and informative display of postcards documenting the region’s recent past.
+Away from the sands in the local chamber of commerce, the National Marbles Hall of Fame (3306 Pacific Ave., 609/729-4000, free) features thousands of glass balls and more marble-shooting paraphernalia than you’ve ever seen.
+The city also hosts the National Marbles Championship every June.

-For more details on places to stay and things to do—like late summer’s massive and rowdy Thunder on the Beach monster truck rally—contact the Wildwood visitors center (4501 Boardwalk, 800/992-9732).
+For more details on places to stay and things to do—like late summer-early fall’s massive and rowdy Monsters on the Beach monster truck rally—contact the Wildwood visitors center (1 NJ-47, 800/992-9732).